dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_stating_problems.rst

     (for example, [dwave2]_) and links to
     `user applications <https://www.dwavesys.com/learn/featured-applications/>`_.

-For beginners,
-:std:doc:`Ocean software documentation <oceandocs:getting_started>` provides a
-series of code examples, for different levels of experience, that explain various aspects of quantum computing in solving problems.

-This chapter provides a sample of problems in various fields, and the available resources for each (at the time of writing); having a relevant reference problem may enable you to use similar solution steps when solving your own problems on
+This section provides a sample of problems in various fields, and the available resources for each (at the time of writing); having a relevant reference problem may enable you to use similar solution steps when solving your own problems on
 |dwave_short| solvers.